brandmaier/interactiveRslides/README.md

 What is this?
 -------------

-Here is a little demo that show how with only few lines of code we can combine the IOSlides presentation framework and Shiny to create presentations, in which we can online evaluate R code.
-This seems particularly useful for teaching because there is no need to switch to an R interpreter during a presentation.
+Here is a little demo that demonstrates how -- with only few lines of code -- we can combine the IOSlides presentation framework and Shiny to create presentations, in R code can be entered and evaluated in your presentation slides.
+This seems particularly useful for teaching because there is no need to switch to an R session during a presentation.
 Here is how your presentation with an interactive R input box may look:

 ![](img/screen2.png)